MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allow Google Chrome to issue a dataless connection to a web service to probe networks for connectivity in cases like hotel and airport Wi-Fi.
+  Allow Microsoft Edge to issue a dataless connection to a web service to probe networks for connectivity in cases like hotel and airport Wi-Fi.

 If you enable this policy, a web service is used for network connectivity tests.

-If you disable this policy, Google Chrome uses native APIs to try to resolve network connectivity and navigation issues.
+If you disable this policy, Microsoft Edge uses native APIs to try to resolve network connectivity and navigation issues.

-**Note**: Except on Windows 8 and later versions of Windows, Google Chrome *always* uses native APIs to resolve connectivity issues.
+**Note**: Except on Windows 8 and later versions of Windows, Microsoft Edge *always* uses native APIs to resolve connectivity issues.

-If you don't configure this policy, Google Chrome respects the user preference that's set under Services at edge://settings/privacy.
+If you don't configure this policy, Microsoft Edge respects the user preference that's set under Services at edge://settings/privacy.
 Specifically, there's a **Use a web service to help resolve navigation errors** toggle, which the user can switch on or off.
 Be aware that if you have enabled this policy (ResolveNavigationErrorsUseWebService), the **Use a web service to help resolve navigation errors** setting is turned on, but the user can't change the setting by using the toggle.
 If you have disabled this policy, the **Use a web service to help resolve navigation errors** setting is turned off, and the user can't change the setting by using the toggle.

   #### Supported features: